 We Are Here to Help You Get the Results You Need

-Our firm offers free initial consultations so you can learn more about our services and how we can help achieve your goals.
-Please call us today at 484-842-0276 or contact our Media-based Pennsylvania law firm online.
+Our firm offers initial consultations so you can learn more about our services and how we can help achieve your goals.
+Please call us today at 484-842-0276 or contact us online.

 Requirements for Approval

-To obtain approval for the move, the court must find that relocating is in the child's best interests:
+To obtain approval for a move out of state, an attorney from Berman & Asbel, LLP, must convince the court that the relocation is in the child's best interests:

 - Will the move substantially improve the quality of life of the custodial parent and child?
 Relocation must serve the best interests of the child.
 For example, relocating for a new job or a job with better pay may provide the child with additional opportunities, better schooling or other benefits that would improve his or her quality of life.